-Carpet beetles have known to be first found in North America, Europe, and the Middle East.
+Carpet beetles have been known to be first found in North America, Europe, and the Middle East.
 One type was discovered in Britain.
 As the world has progressed, so have carpet beetles.
-Now they can be found in most of the regions in the world.
+Now they can be found in most regions of the world.

 Over the years, the use of carpets has significantly increased in most households.
 That has resulted in more carpet beetle infestations everywhere.

 Carpet beetles love dark, undisturbed, cozy places.
-Despite their fondness of the dark, they mate near light sources.
+Despite their fondness for the dark, they mate near light sources.
 Females lay eggs in comfortable spots where food for the larvae is in abundance.

 These nibblers love warmer and drier conditions.
 They can survive over food that has low moisture content.
 That’s what makes your carpets a perfect habitat for them.